 Another type of correlated subquery is to use the EXISTS clause in a subquery.
 When you use EXISTS, a test is done to see if the inner query returns at least one row.
 This is the important test that occurs when using the EXISTS operator.
 As you can see from the following example, the column list of the SELECT clause within the inner query is irrelevant.
 Something is included there simply to have proper SQL syntax only.
-If we want to see which of our employees are also managers, we can use the EXISTS operator with a self-join back to the employees table to determine this information:
+If we want to see all the jobs each current employee has ever held in our company, we can use the EXISTS operator to help us get this information: